|

 the red dot on the ring around the button (pocket full of posey, ashes, ashes ...).

-shutter release button, until you hear the mirror go up.
-Incidentally, if you push
+on the shutter release button, until you hear the mirror go up.
+Incidentally, if

-the shutter release slowly when you haven't lined up the two dots in step 3, the
+you push the shutter release slowly when you haven't lined up the two dots in step

-mirror will always fire up before the shutter is released -- great if you want to
+3, the mirror will always fire up before the shutter is released -- great if you

-is comparable to obtaining a focus lock with an AF camera through the shutter release.
+This is comparable to obtaining a focus lock with an AF camera through the shutter

-locked up, you can either put on one of the mirror lock-up lenses or you can go ahead
+is locked up, you can either put on one of the mirror lock-up lenses or you can go

-any more pictures to with the mirror locked-up, turn the ridge-y knob of step 3 clockwise
+want any more pictures to with the mirror locked-up, turn the ridge-y knob of step

-to line up the two black dots before winding the film for another shot.
-If
+3 clockwise to line up the two black dots before winding the film for another

-the camera is wound, you'll just have to live with another shot with the lockup.
+shot.
+If the camera is wound, you'll just have to live with another shot with the

 -

-release).
-The mirror will go up for the exposure and stay up; this is the "wasted"
+(wind and release).
+The mirror will go up for the exposure and stay up; this is the

-composed carefully for the previous picture and had the camera on a tripod so that
+that you composed carefully for the previous picture and had the camera on a tripod

-you didn't move it significantly) take as many pictures as you'd like with the MLU.
+so that you didn't move it significantly) take as many pictures as you'd like with

-back to line up the two black dots and wind the film ahead anyway.
-Curse the design,
+the knob back to line up the two black dots and wind the film ahead anyway.
+Curse

-turn the ridge-y knob, take a picture.
-This time, the mirror comes back down after
+the design, turn the ridge-y knob, take a picture.
+This time, the mirror comes back

 -